Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: Introduction and main results

 The inverse problems for nonlinear elliptic equations have also been widely studied.
-A standard method is to show that the first linearization of the nonlinear Dirichlet-to-Neumann map is actually the Dirichlet-to-Neumann map of a linear equation, and to use the theory of inverse problems for linear equations.
-For the semilinear stationary Schr\"{o}dinger equation $\Delta u +a(x,u)=0$, the problem of recovering the potential $a(x,u)$ was studied in \cite{isakov1994global, sun2010inverse} in dimensions $n\geq 3$, and in \cite{isakovNachman,sun2010inverse, imanuvilovyamamoto_semilinear} when $n=2$.
-In addition, inverse problems have been studied for quasilinear elliptic equations \cite{sun1996,sun1997inverse,kang2002identification}.
-Certain Calder\'on type inverse problems for quasilinear equations on Riemannian manifolds were recently considered in \cite{LLS-poisson}.\\
+A standard method is to show that the first linearization of the nonlinear Dirichlet- to-Neumann map is actually the Dirichlet-to-Neumann map of a linear equation, and to use the theory of inverse problems for linear equations.
+For the semilinear stationary Schro\"dinger equation $\Delta u + a(x, u) = 0$, the problem of recovering the potential $a(x, u)$ was studied in \cites{Isakov_Sylvester_CPAM,Sun_EJDE} in dimensions $n\ge 3$, and in \cites{Imanuvilov_Yamamoto_JIIP,Isakov_Nachman_TAMS,Sun_EJDE} when $n = 2$.
+In addition, inverse problems have been studied for quasilinear elliptic equations \cites{Kang_Nakamura_IP,Sun_Uhlmann_AJM,Sun_Math_Z}.
+Certain Calder\'on type inverse problems for quasilinear equations on Riemannian manifolds were recently considered in \cite{LLS_Math_ann}.

-This paper uses extensively the non-linear interaction of solutions to solve the inverse problems.
-In this approach, nonlinearity is used as a tool that helps in solving inverse problems and the reconstruction applies the \emph{higher order linearizations} of the source-to-solution map.
-An Inverse problem for a non-linear scalar wave equation with a quadratic non-linearity was studied in \cite{KLU} using the multiple-fold linearization and non-linear interaction of linearized solutions.
-For the direct problem, the analysis of non-linear interaction for hyperbolic equations started in the studies of Bony \cite{Bony}, Melrose and Ritter \cite{MR1}, and Rauch and Reed \cite{R-R}, see also \cite{SaB,SaB-W}.
-These studies used microlocal analysis and conormal singularities, see \cite{GU1,GuU1,MU1}.\\